-In specific constructions that further development, balancing forms are used to control certain movements.
-Four kinds of balancing forms are: (1) static balancing forms that control positioning movements that are produced by quasi-static activations; (2) oscillatory balancing forms that control movements similar to wagging that are produced by continuous activations; (3) saccadic balancing forms that generate and control jumping and kicking movements that are produced by saccadic activations; and (4) shimmering balancing forms that are generated by shimmering activation and that are used to control or select from multiple possible movements, e.g., during exercises of freedom.
+In further development, balancing forms are used to control certain movements.
+Chief balancing forms are: (1) static balancing forms that control positioning movements that are produced by quasi-static activations; (2) oscillatory balancing forms that control movements similar to wagging that are produced by continuous activations; (3) saccadic balancing forms that generate and control jumping and kicking movements that are produced by saccadic activations; and (4) shimmering balancing forms that are generated by shimmering activation and that are used to control or select from multiple possible movements, e.g., during exercises of freedom.